mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 We do not have another constraint for $B$.
 Nevertheless, recall that Eq.
 $\ref{eq:first_mom_gen}$ tells us how to compute the first moment of the distribution from the generating function.
-For this we need to compute the derivative of the confluent hypergeometric function.
+For this, we need to compute the derivative of the confluent hypergeometric function.
 Let us derive this identity.
 Rather than computing the derivative directly, we will compute
 $$
 z \frac{d}{dz}{}_1F_1 =